pw598/pw598.github.io/_posts/2025-02-28-Survival-Analysis-II-Survival-Regression.md

 # Accelerated Failure Time (AFT) Models

-An AFT model relates the survival function of two different populations A and B by an accelerated failure rate, $\lambda$.
+An AFT model relates the survival function of two different populations $A$ and $B$ by an accelerated failure rate, $\lambda$.

 $S_A(t) = S_B \left( \frac{t}{\lambda} \right)$